How to Choose the Perfect Barbecue

 - Charcoal Barbecue

-The charcoal barbecue, a real classic, seems to be coming back into vogue lately due to the particular flavour it imparts to food and for safety reasons.
+The charcoal barbecue, a real classic, has come back into style due to the particular flavour it imparts to food.
 Manufacturers provide models with a number of attractive features: a contemporary look, improved performance, solid construction, practical work surfaces and storage, greater facility for adding wood, larger ash catcher, and a propane lighter.
 It is light and therefore ideal for camping.

 Some models have an adjustable vent, which accelerates combustion the more the vent is opened, somewhat like a heat control.
 An integrated thermometer helps you keep track of temperatures.